 Surgeons who are members of ISHRS have the latest and most-effective techniques are their disposal, allowing them to give their patients truly natural results by transplanting larger numbers of small grafts very close together.

-Our member surgeons know that hair grows from the scalp in groups of one, two or three follicles, allowing surgeons to transfer these follicular units to the areas of thinning or baldness.
+Our member surgeons know that hair grows from the scalp in groups of one, two or three follicles, allowing them to transfer these groups into the areas of thinning hair or baldness.

 Once completed, the procedure is natural looking, and virtually undetectable.